Upcoming Events

 MCLE Programs Offered by Other Defense Organizations

-1.25 hour of MCLE credit in Implicit Bias offered for this training.
+1.25 hour of MCLE Credit in Recognition and Elimination of Bias

 On-Demand Courses